Information-theoretic lower bounds for distributed function computation: Single-cutset analysis

 \subsubsection{Cutset-capacity bounds}

-Combined with the small ball probability lower bound in Lemma~\ref{lm:mi_lb_gen}, the cutset-capacity upper bound in Lemma~\ref{lm:mi_ub_cutset} leads to a lower bound on $T(\eps,\delta) $: \begin{theorem} For an arbitrary network, suppose the parameters $\eps,\delta$ satisfy
+Combined with the conditional small ball probability lower bound in Lemma~\ref{lm:mi_lb_gen}, the cutset-capacity upper bound in Lemma~\ref{lm:mi_ub_cutset} leads to a lower bound on $T(\eps,\delta) $: \begin{theorem} For an arbitrary network, for any $\eps\ge 0$ and $\delta\in[0,1/2]$,